South Asian Network for Development and Environmental Economics

 Study grants and micro grants are intended to support under-served areas, where research in the field of environmental and resource economics is at a fledgling stage.
 These grants are by invitation only.

-SANDEE’s Secretariat is hosted by the International Center for Integrated Mountain Development (ICIMOD), with office in Kathmandu.
+SANDEE’s Secretariat has an office in Kathmandu (Nepal).
 The Secretariat provides contact information.

 Last Profile Review